cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

 ### Under moderate/high memory contention

 - **With swap:** All memory types have an equal possibility of being reclaimed.
-  This means we have more chance of being able to reclaim pages successfully -- that is, we can reclaim pages that are not quickly faulted back in again (thrashing).
+  This means we have more chances of being able to reclaim pages successfully -- that is, we can reclaim pages that are not quickly faulted back in again (thrashing).
 - **Without swap:** Anonymous pages are locked into memory as they have nowhere